 ## Validation of fixation metrics

 Eyetools uses implementations of common methods for extracting fixations from raw data [@salvucci2000].
-As a means to provide a simple validation of our primary fixation algorithm, we took raw data collected independently from a researcher outside of our lab on an unknown task.
+To provide a simple validation of our primary fixation algorithm, we took raw data collected independently from a researcher outside of our lab on an unknown task.
 The researcher provided the raw data and extracted fixations for a 6 minute period of data collection, from Tobii Pro Lab software.
-From the raw data we could use the eyetools `fixation_dispersion()` algorithm to compute fixations from several randomly drawn 10 second periods.
+From the raw data we could use the eyetools `fixation_dispersion()` and `fixation_VTI()` algorithms to compute fixations from several randomly drawn 10 second periods.
 Figure @fig-tobii-comp shows side-by-side comparisons of Tobii and eyetools extracted fixations from 3 such periods (the raw data and analysis script for this comparison is available in the manuscript repository for full exploration of other periods).
 Somewhat unsurprisingly, the algorithms show a very similar spread of fixations for these periods.
 Notably the number of overall fixations differs across many samples, which is a consequence of the particular parameters used to define fixations, such as the dispersion tolerance and the minimum duration.

 ```{r}